mongodb/docs/source/includes/fact-deprecated-http-interface.rst

-.. deprecated:: 3.2
+.. versionchanged:: 3.6

-   HTTP interface for MongoDB
+   MongoDB 3.6 removes the deprecated HTTP interface and REST API to MongoDB.